cavemutt/free-photo-searcher.github.io/README.md

 # free-photo-searcher.github.io
-Search and download photos from Pexels.com
+An app using HTML, CSS and JS to search and download photos from Pexels.com

 Using the Pexels API, this is a simple app that allows a subject search(i.e. "cats") for free photos on Pexels.com .